docmagician/Standardizing-Documentation-Terminology-with-GitHub-Copilot-Vale/How_to_use.md

   ```
   Save your changes and commit them to the repo.
 Vale will use the updated rules the next time it runs, whether locally or in GitHub Actions.

-## Project Structure Overview
-Your repository should look like this after completing the setup: